simonpcouch/ensure/README.md

 test helper, see the `test_helper()` documentation.

-The test helper is interfaced with the via the RStudio addin “assure: Test R code.”
-For easiest access, we recommend registering the assure addin to a keyboard shortcut. **In RStudio**, navigate to `Tools > Modify Keyboard Shortcuts > Search "assure"`—we suggest `Ctrl+Alt+T` (or `Ctrl+Cmd+T` on macOS).
-The test helper is currently not available in Positron as Positron has yet to implement document `id`s that assure needs to toggle between source and test files.
+The test helper is interfaced with the via the RStudio addin “ensure: Test R code.”
+For easiest access, we recommend registering the ensure addin to a keyboard shortcut. **In RStudio**, navigate to `Tools > Modify Keyboard Shortcuts > Search "ensure"`—we suggest `Ctrl+Alt+T` (or `Ctrl+Cmd+T` on macOS).
+The test helper is currently not available in Positron as Positron has yet to implement document `id`s that ensure needs to toggle between source and test files.

-Once those steps are completed, you’re ready to use the assure addin with a keyboard shortcut.
+Once those steps are completed, you’re ready to use the ensure addin with a keyboard shortcut.

 ## Example